ptsteadman/semver-for-natural-language/README.md

 Once you identify your public abstract, you communicate changes to it with specific increments to your version number.
 Consider a version format of X.Y.Z (Major.Minor.Patch).
-Changes or additions not affecting the meaning of the text increment the patch version, changes that affect the meaning of the text but aren't significant enough to effect the public abstract increment the minor version, and changes that affect the overall meaning of the text and thus the public abstract increment the major version.
+Changes that don't significantly affect the meaning of the text increment the patch version, changes that affect the meaning of the text but aren't significant enough to effect the public abstract increment the minor version, and changes that affect the overall meaning of the text and thus the public abstract increment the major version.